Siege of Lyme Regis: Siege

 On 20 April, the day after arriving in Axminster, Maurice marched his army, estimated to consist of between 2,500 and 6,000 men, to around 3/4 mi of Lyme Regis, and then after some posturing between the opposing forces, the Royalists captured Haye House, about 1/4 mi from the town, which had been garrisoned with around thirty defenders.
 On the third day of the siege, the attackers set up their artillery on the west side of town, and began a bombardment, but the next day Ceeley sent a force of 190 men to attack the battery, and forced the Royalists from their position.
 New batteries were set up around the town, and the besieging forces continued to attack the town with their ordnance.
 On 28 April, Maurice ordered an advance on the town, but the attack got little further than the range of musket-shot.
 The next day, the town was restocked with ammunition and food, and reinforced with just over a hundred men from two Parliamentarian ships, the Mary Rose and the Ann and Joyce.

 Throughout the war, the garrisoned army was supported by the women of the town; they aided in the building of the earthen fortifications, and then later disguised themselves as men during the siege to make it appear that the town was held by more troops than it really was.
 They also ran ammunition around the town and helped to reload the weapons.
 Their efforts drew comparisons to Joan of Arc, and an essay was written by James Strong detailing their achievements, entitled "Joanereidos, or Feminine Valour eminently discovered in West County Women, at the Siege of Lyme, 1644."

 Over the following week, the Royalist forces held the siege, but did not engage with the town again until 6 May, when they attacked the town in three places during a thick fog.
-The defenders were caught out slightly, as many of their soldiers were eating their evening supper.
+The defenders were caught off guard slightly, as many of their soldiers were eating their evening supper.
 The Parliamentarians rallied quickly, and within an hour had repelled the attack.
 An account kept by the Lyme Regis garrison records that around one hundred of the besieging army had been killed, while the garrison had only lost one man.
 The following day, Maurice requested a parley so that the dead could be buried.
 That request was granted, in exchange for the town's defenders being able to claim any weaponry on the battleground.
 Over the next week, there was little fighting between the armies, and a further seven ships arrived to aid the town, including 240 soldiers from Sir William Waller's army, and on 15 May a further 120 men were sent by the Earl of Warwick.